2022 NCAA DI Men’s Outdoor Track & Field Rating Index – Week 5

-NEW ORLEANS – What happened in Baton Rouge, Louisiana, and Eugene, Oregon, truly shook up the NCAA Division I Men’s Outdoor Track & Field National Rating Index, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Here is the newest edition of the NCAA DI Men’s Outdoor Track & Field National Rating Index, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons are being used, so this gives a comprehensive, objective look at the current campaign.

 NCAA Division I — Men's Outdoor Track & Field